 - Video demo for cutting cinnamon rolls with thread or floss

 Necessary Food was published in 2016, and I’ve learned a few things about cooking since then!
 When I remake my old recipes, sometimes I tweak them a bit to make them better.
+All updated recipes that have their own blog post have nutrition info added.
 Here are the changes you should know about:

 - Buttery Poppy Seed Chicken Casserole (page 56): To the bottom chicken mixture I added 1/2 cup half and half, 1 cup unsweetened plain almond milk, 1 teaspoon salt, 1 teaspoon black pepper, and 1 teaspoon onion powder.
 (These are in addition to what is already in the recipe.)
 This added a bit more moisture and flavor.
 I used a 9×13 pan and baked for the full 40 minutes since the extra liquid was sogging out the crumbs a bit more than usual.
 I actually made the chicken mixture ahead of time and froze it in a gallon Ziplock bag.
 When I wanted to make the casserole I thawed the chicken mixture and spread it into the baking pan, mixed up the crumbs and put them on top, and baked.